Lyn Ford

 Lyn is a two-time recipient of the National Storytelling Network's ORACLE award, receiving both its Leadership and Service and Circle of Excellence awards.
-Lyn is a member of the National Association of Black Storytellers Circle of Elders.
-“An exceptional artist.” – Jim Arter, Greater Columbus Arts Council.
+Lyn is a recipient of the National Association of Black Storytellers Zora Neale Hurston Award for the preservation and perpetuation of Black folktales and folklore.
+Lyn is also a member of the National Association of Black Storytellers' Black Appalachian Storytelling Fellows and the Brother Blue Circle of Elders.

+Lyn has been called “An exceptional artist.” – Jim Arter, Greater Columbus Arts Council.